-Actions [main activities] Indicator [KPI] Target Main outputs #1 Year 15 review and independent study Prepare for 15-year review and independent study in line with the EIT legislation Methodology adopted by EIT GB by Q4 2022 Preparation for the final review and the in-depth independent study, including related procurement, completed by Q4 2022 Methodology of KIC final review and independent study.
-Terms of reference and procurement launched for the final review and the independent consultant. #2 Set up a strategic cooperation framework with KICs Inform and consult first wave KICs on the envisaged cooperation framework post 15- years Workshop with first wave KICs in Q1 2022 to on issues that should be included in the cooperation framework Strategic cooperation framework defined in preparation of MoC. #3 Memorandum of Cooperation Concept for the Memorandum of Cooperation prepared and consulted with EC Concept and draft text of the MoC Concept and draft text of the MoC ready.
+Actions [main activities] Indicator [KPI] Target Main outputs #1 Year 15 review and independent study Prepare for 15-year review and independent study in line with the EIT legislation Methodology adopted by EIT GB by Q4 2022 Preparation for the in- depth independent study, including related procurement, completed by Q4 2022 Methodology of KIC final review and independent study.
+Terms of reference and procurement launched for the independent consultant. #2 Set up a strategic cooperation framework with KICs Inform and consult first wave KICs on the envisaged cooperation framework post 15- years Workshop with first wave KICs in Q1 2022 to on issues that should be included in the cooperation framework Strategic cooperation framework defined in preparation of MoC. #3 Memorandum of Cooperation Concept for the Memorandum of Cooperation prepared and consulted with EC Concept and draft text of the MoC Concept and draft text of the MoC ready.